CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

-# Deployment 2.0: A/B Testing and Canaries with Seldon Core
+# Deployment 2.0: Canaries with KServe
-In this tutorial, we will build on our previous deployment tutorial and augment our cluster an ingress and add the ability to conduct A/B testing and canary deployments.
+In this tutorial, we will build on our previous deployment tutorial and augment our cluster an ingress and add the ability to conduct canary deployments.

 When we deploy ML models, we are often unsure of the performance of our model in the real world.
 Methods like A/B testing and canary deployments allow us to evaluate the performance of our model and avoid erroneous deployments where the model is not performing as expected.
 This is done by splitting traffic between two ML services, typically your *baseline* model and a new model.

-We are going to use two core technologies to implement A/B testing and canary deployments, [Istio](https://istio.io) and [Seldon Core](https://www.seldon.io/solutions/open-source-projects/core).
-Briefly, Istio is a service mesh that will supply an ingress controller, while Seldon Core is a service that will create deployments on our K8s cluster serve our models through Istio.
-It is worth noting that you could use [Ambassador](https://www.getambassador.io) as your ingress controller instead of Istio, but we ran into issues with Ambassador as Seldon Core only supports v1 of the Ambassador API which is quite outdated and difficult to install.
+We are going to use two core technologies to implement canary deployments, [Istio](https://istio.io) and [KServe](https://kserve.github.io/website/0.9/).
+Briefly, Istio is a service mesh that will supply an ingress controller, while KServe is a service that will create deployments on our K8s cluster serve our models through Istio.
+It is worth noting that you could use [Ambassador](https://www.getambassador.io) as your ingress controller instead of Istio, but we ran into issues with Ambassador so use at your discretion!

 Prerequisites:
 - Install Minikube